 The Lawyer Referral Service is the BBA’s largest public service program and has a specific commitment to reaching historically underserved populations.
 The LRS Program connects callers in need of legal assistance with qualified help from private attorneys, legal services agencies, government offices, and community programs.

 The Boston Bar Foundation supports the pro bono and public service projects through a number of grants.
-Our programs are made possible by our dedicated volunteers.

 Please view our available public service opportunities below:

 Teach a class and help educate Boston Public School students about the legal process.

 Assist unrepresented tenants and landlords on summary process (i.e. eviction) day at Boston Housing Court.

 Support Mayor Walsh’s Summer Jobs Initiative by hiring a Boston high school student for an eight week internship in your legal office.

 - Veterans' Initiative